 Prof. Chad J. Heins is an Associate Professor in the Biology department.

 Teaching PhilosophyI love teaching.
 I love learning.
 I love working with students.
-My goal is to make learning as fun for my students as it is for me.
 I believe that students learn the most when they are challenged and I prefer to lead students to the answer rather than provide it directly.
 In today’s world of internet searches, it is easy to find an answer but more important for students to be able to develop critical thinking skills and use the answers they find to raise new questions.
 My approach in the classroom and laboratory stresses the inseparable ideas of form and function.

 Chad Heins has recently taught the following courses: